Brian-Pho/Textbook-Notes/content/posts/textbooks/brain-architecture-understanding-the-basic-plan/index.md

 - The brain is constantly changing due to influences from the internal and external environment, and because of genetic factors.
 - Two levels of brain organization
-    - Macrocircuitry: the species level of organization.
+    - *Macrocircuitry*: the species level of organization.
-    - Microcircuitry: the individual level of organization.
+    - *Microcircuitry*: the individual level of organization.
 - Review of habituation, sensitization, classical conditioning, reinforcement learning, and LTP.
 - LTP is accompanied by changes in the shape of synapses, but also changes in the number of synapses.
 - A good empirical definition of stress is any stimulus that causes the secretion of ACTH from the pituitary gland, and thus the release of glucocorticoid steroid hormones.